lamenezes/simple-model/README.rst

 It is important to note that models don't validate types.
 Currently types are used for field value conversion.

-Simple model also supports cleaning the field values by defining custom methods named `clean_` followed by the attribute name:
+The `validate` method also supports cleaning the field values by defining custom transformations in the `validate_` methods:

 .. code:: python